-8 Attendance Certificates & Transcripts
+Attendance Certificates & Transcripts

-- 8.1 Delegates with an attendance rate greater than 80% will receive a Certificate of Attendance for the relevant short course. - 8.2 Delegates who are registered for an assessed credit-bearing course and who achieve a percentage mark equal to or greater than the relevant pass mark will receive a transcript stating the course(s) successfully completed, the final percentage mark(s) and the value of the course(s) in ECTS credit. - 8.3 For courses which are assessed, after the Examiners have reached a decision, delegates will be notified of the result of their assessment(s), including the marks obtained. - 8.4 Delegates can normally expect to receive their percentage marks within 1 month of the end of the course and their certificate(s) and/or transcript within 2 months of the end of the course. - 8.5 The award of credit by the College or the successful completion of any short course does not confer right of entry to any other College course or programme of study. - 8.6 The award of credit by the College or the successful completion of any short course does not provide automatic credit exemption or accreditation of prior learning in the event of entry to any other College course or programme of study.
+- 25. Delegates with an attendance rate greater than 80% will receive a Certificate of Attendance for the relevant short course. - 26.
+Delegates who are registered for an assessed credit-bearing course and who achieve a percentage mark equal to or greater than the relevant pass mark will receive a transcript stating the course(s) successfully completed, the final percentage mark(s) and the value of the course(s) in ECTS credit. - 27.
+For courses which are assessed, after the Examiners have reached a decision, delegates will be notified of the result of their assessment(s), including the marks obtained. - 28.
+Delegates can normally expect to receive their percentage marks within 1 month of the end of the course and their certificate(s) and/or transcript within 2 months of the end of the course. - 29.
+The award of credit by the university or the successful completion of any short course does not confer right of entry to any other university course or programme of study. - 30.
+The award of credit by the university or the successful completion of any short course does not provide automatic credit exemption or accreditation of prior learning in the event of entry to any other university course or programme of study.

-9 Intellectual Property
+Intellectual Property

-9.1 Delegates agree to abide by Imperial College's Intellectual Property Policy.
+31. Delegates agree to abide by the university's Intellectual Property Policy.